g3han/PowerShell-For-Active-Directory/README.md

 PowerShell Script for Security Assessment

 You can get admin and remote desktop users from computers on whole domain computers.
 This script is needed a computer list file.
+If you need to get computer list, use this powershell script;

+Get-ADComputer -Filter * | FT Name > computerlist.txt

-Put the file under c:\temp\ and the file name must be computerlist.csv
+Open and Replace txt file to csv file.
+Put the csv file under c:\temp\ and the file name must be computerlist.csv

 If you cant run on powershell try to use this;